 - Gourmet olive oil or spices (for the foodie in your life)

-- Straight-up cash – This is always a crowd pleaser.
-Make it fancy by folding it into cool shapes.
+- Straight-up cash — Always a crowd pleaser.
+Make it fancy by folding into cool shapes.

 I hope this gives you a bit less head-scratching when it comes to filling those stockings this year.
 I’d love to hear any other super stocking stuffer ideas you have!